 Still, being generally unafraid of physical work, I did the same thing a few more times, just to be sure it wasn’t just a one-time suckfest.
 One off-grid took 6 (SIX!) trips in to install.

 By that time, I figured out that while I really like hiking heavy shit long distances out in the mountains, I’d probably enjoy hiking in a light ruck even more.
 So I set about building one.
-I also wanted to re-measure my initial power draws because I was seeing off grid setups that seemed much smaller with no more significant load.
+I also wanted to re-measure my initial power draws because I was seeing off grid setups that seemed smaller with a higher load..

 After a conversation with @BFGNeil on Discord about using a Pi Zero and a RAK 2245 hat to put together just the packet forwarder (from a DIY Alpha code I received way back when they were still available), I decided to try it out.
 The enormous advantage of having just a packet forwarder (and not the full fat miner) is the lower data plan size I can use for the cell backhaul.

-I can’t overstate this advantage.
+I cannnot overstate this advantage.
 Please do NOT think you’ll be able to use a small data plan (100MB or less) on your production Helium compatible Hotspot.
 You’ll need 50 GB MINIMUM, and will be much safer with 100 GB.
+I got lucky to find Helium right as they launched (and then quickly closed) the DIY program.
+This guide gives you an idea of what a Light Hotspot will be like.

 Let’s start with a gear list.